 Fixed rate tariffs are an excellent way to ensure that you shield yourself from future price rises with the number of people utilising them increasing every year.
 But what are they and are they the right deal to save you money?
 Though fixed rate tariffs have soared in popularity in recent times, they are not necessarily well suited to all people.
-Our guide below will display the best deals on the market at the moment as well as giving you an idea of whether it’s the right tariff for you.
+Our guide below will display the best energy deals on the market at the moment as well as giving you an idea of whether it’s the right tariff for you.

 Fixed rate energy tariffs are when a consumer and supplier agree to a set price for energy over a pre-determined period.
 The amount you have to pay and the sum the provider can charge you per unit remain the same for the duration of the fixed period, and your plan is left unaffected if the base rate of the Bank of England rises.

 Once your fixed rate deal has run its course, you will be able to move to a new provide or energy package without any charge.
 It is essential that you firstly get into contact with your existing provider and see which deal they intend to transfer you to as providers move customers to a default standard plan on completion of any fixed rate deal.

 This is typically far more expensive than any normal plans that are offered, so it is worth asking if they can move you to a new fixed rate deal.
 If they can, then you can move on to it straight away.
-If however you wish to change supplier, then alert them and start looking for a new provider straight away.
+If however you wish to change your electricity or gas supplier, then alert them and start looking for a new supplier straight away.

-In order to determine what the best deal on the market is, use our comparison tool and you will be presented with a vast array of tariffs being offered.
-You can then switch to your new provider within days and we’ll facilitate a swift and seamless transfer on your behalf.
+In order to determine what the best deal on the market is, use our energy comparison tool and you will be presented with a vast array of tariffs being offered.
+You can then switch to your new supplier within days and we’ll facilitate a swift and seamless transfer on your behalf.